unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-MauiCommunityToolkit.md

 ---

-1. Add a reference to the [MauiCommunityToolkitApp.Maui NuGet package](https://www.nuget.org/packages/CommunityToolkit.Maui) to the MauiCommunityToolkitApp.MauiControls project.
+1. Add a reference to the [CommunityToolkitApp.Maui NuGet package](https://www.nuget.org/packages/CommunityToolkit.Maui) to the MauiCommunityToolkitApp.MauiControls project.

 1. In the `AppBuilderExtensions` class, on `MauiCommunityToolkitApp.MauiControls` project, update the `UseMauiControls` extension method to call the `UseMauiCommunityToolkit` method.

     ```cs
-    using MauiCommunityToolkitApp.Maui;
+    using CommunityToolkitApp.Maui;

     namespace MauiCommunityToolkitApp;